Isabel Gabbe | © Elsa Okazaki

 Isabel Gabbe

-"Communicating with music means communicating across all language barriers!" says Isabel Gabbe, so it is not surprising that the pianist and music educator of German-French origin appears as a chamber musician and song accompanist as well as a soloist.
-In 2016, she received the call as professor for piano and piano didactics at the Mozarteum University, whose department in Innsbruck she has headed since 2019.
+‘Communicating with music means communicating across all language barriers,’ says Isabel Gabbe.
+It is therefore not surprising that the pianist and music teacher of Franco-German origin appears as a chamber musician and accompanist as well as a soloist.
+In 2016, she was appointed professor of piano and piano didactics at the Mozarteum University, where she has been head of the department in Innsbruck since 2018.
+She is also a certified music physiologist in the field of musicians' health.

-Isabel Gabbe gives concerts and gives master classes and training courses throughout Europe, Brazil and the USA.
-She inspires her audience in large halls such as the Philharmonie Berlin, the Konzerthaus Berlin, the Glocke Bremen, the Teatro Guaira (largest concert hall in South America) and the Cologne Philharmonic.
+Isabel Gabbe performs and gives masterclasses and training courses throughout Europe, Brazil and the USA.
+She has thrilled audiences in major concert halls such as the Philharmonie Berlin, the Konzerthaus Berlin, the Glocke Bremen, the Herkuslessaal in Munich, the Teatro Guaira (the largest concert hall in South America) and the Kölner Philharmonie.

-As a soloist and chamber musician, she has won prizes at numerous national and international competitions, including the Bremen Piano Competition, the duo competitions in Barcelona (Spain) and Caltanissetta (Italy) and the competition of the German Music Council.
+As a soloist and chamber musician, she has won prizes in numerous national and international competitions, including the Bremen Piano Competition, the duo competitions in Barcelona (Spain) and Caltanissetta (Italy) and the German Music Council competition.

 She has made numerous radio and television recordings for Deutschland Radio Berlin, Sender Freies Berlin, WDR, France 2 and Radio Bremen.
 Her debut CD was released in 2006 with suites by Debussy, Ravel, Bach and Albéniz.
-In 2013 a CD with songs by the contemporary composer John Patrick Thomas was released together with the soprano Julia Henning.
-In 2014 she produced a CD with the Kettwiger Bach Ensemble with Rossini's Petite Messe Solennelle on a historic Robert Schumann Klems grand piano.
-In 2015 the CD "Santa Claus, do that!" at the label Kaleidos Music Editions.
-Publications on piano didactics can be found at Practicing & Making Music (Schott-Verlag) and Innsbruck Perspectives on Music Education (Waxman-Verlag).
+In 2013, she released a CD with songs by contemporary composer John Patrick Thomas together with soprano Julia Henning.
+In 2014, she produced a CD with the Kettwiger Bach Ensemble featuring Rossini's Petite Messe Solennelle on a historic Klems grand piano by Robert Schumann.
+In 2015, the CD ‘Weihnachtsmann, mach Du das mal!’ was released on the Kaleidos Musikeditionen label.
+Publications on piano didactics can be found in Üben&Musizieren (Schott-Verlag) and Innsbrucker Perspektiven zur Musikpädagogik (Waxman-Verlag).

-Isabel Gabbe received her training from Prof. Hans Leygraf in Salzburg and Berlin.
+Isabel Gabbe received her training with Prof Hans Leygraf in Salzburg and Berlin.
 She received artistic inspiration from John Perry, Georgy Sebok, Klaus Schilde, Peter Frankle, Karl-Heinz Kämmerling, Paul Badura-Skoda and Rainer Becker.
-In chamber music courses she worked with Gerhard Schulz (Alban Berg Quartet), David Finckel (Emerson String Quartet), Zara Nelsova (NY), Eberhardt Feltz, Wolfram Rieger and Dietrich Fischer-Dieskau.
+She has worked in chamber music courses with Gerhard Schulz (Alban Berg Quartet), David Finckel (Emerson String Quartet), Zara Nelsova (N.Y.), Eberhardt Feltz, Wolfram Rieger and Dietrich Fischer-Dieskau.